Tibet earthquake kills at least 30 – DW – 01/07/2025

 Tibet earthquake kills at least 30January 7, 2025

-Dozens of people have been killed after a magnitude 6.8 earthquake struck in the Himalayas on Tuesday morning.
+Dozens of people have been killed after a magnitude 6.8 earthquake struck in the Himalayas on Tuesday morning, and dozens more injured.

-Local Chinese media reported at least 36 fatalities in and around the city of Shigatse in Tibet, and tremors were felt in neighboring Nepal and India.
+Local Chinese media reported at least 36 fatalities in and around the city of Shigatse in Tibet, while tremors were felt in neighboring Nepal and India.

 "A reporter learned from the Tibet Autonomous Region earthquake bureau that people have been killed," the Xinhua state news agency said, listing the Changsuo, Quluo and Cuoguo townships in Dingri County.